 Background on the ACA Medicaid Expansion

 Of primary importance to the questions in this paper, the ACA increased access to health insurance through both a large expansion of Medicaid for low-income populations as well as the creation of a series of state-based insurance marketplaces where individuals could purchase non-group insurance.
-Those purchasing insurance in these individual marketplaces could not be denied coverage for pre-existing medical conditions and their premiums could only vary based by smoking status, across geographic rating areas determined by the state, and by age (with the ratio of premiums across age groups not to exceed 3-to-1).
+Those purchasing insurance in these individual marketplaces could not be denied coverage for pre-existing medical conditions and their premiums could only vary by smoking status, across geographic rating areas determined by the state, and by age (with the ratio of premiums across age groups not to exceed 3-to-1).
 In order to combat adverse selection, individuals were mandated to purchase insurance or pay a penalty on their income taxes.

 Legal residents who earn less than 138 percent of the FPL are eligible for Medicaid.
 Those who earn between 100 and 400 percent of the FPL and who aren’t otherwise Medicaid-eligible qualify for federal subsidies that limit marketplace plan premiums to a fixed percentage of the enrollee’s income.
 Those earning between 138 and 250 percent of the FPL receive additional subsidies that limit their exposure to cost sharing (e.g., deductibles, co-payments and coinsurance).
 Those who earn more than 400 percent of the FPL, and those under 100 percent of the FPL, can still purchase insurance on the marketplace but they are required to pay the entire premium.